pwernette/MLP_veg_seg/README.md

 ## ML_veg_reclass.py

 The `ML_veg_reclass.py` program will automatically read in the model structure, weights, and required inputs (including vegetation indices and geometry metrics) and will reclassify the input point cloud.
+If you want geometry metrics included in the model, simply include them in the specified vegetation indices.

 Running `ML_veg_reclass.py` without any command line argument will automatically enable a simple graphical interface similar to this: